 And it was sent on Trump's inauguration day, just literally minutes before she departed the White House for the last time.

-They release a statement and the letter they wrote to Rice outlining the concerns of their email, her email as it relates to the Senators or the Senate's probe in a Russian interference 2016.
+They release a statement and the letter they wrote to Rice outlining the concerns of their email, her email as it relates to the senators or the Senate's probe into Russian interference 2016.

-Now they both say they received the email in question as a result of a request from to the National Archives for records of meetings between Obama and then FBI director James Comey.
+Now, they both say they received the email in question as a result of a request to the National Archives for records of meetings between Obama and then FBI Director James Comey.

 And the email that Rice sent to herself was January 20th, 2017.